8 special spots in the Netherlands you may not have heard of

 Schiedam is a city and independent municipality on the outskirts of Rotterdam.
 It is well known for its distilleries, malt houses and production of jenever (gin).

-The internationally renowned Ketel One is often referred to by the word “schiedam” by many French and English.
-So if gin is your thing, you should pay the National Jenever Museum a visit.
+The internationally renowned Ketel One gin is often referred to by the word “schiedam” by many French and English speakers.
+So if gin is your thing, be sure to pay the National Jenever Museum a visit!

-Furthermore, Schiedam is home to the five tallest windmills in the world because they needed to be seen above the warehouses.
-These are called De Noord (The North), Walvisch (Whale), Drie Koornbloemen (Three Corn Flowers), Nieuwe Palmboom (New Palm Tree) and Vijheid (Freedom).
+Schiedam is also home to the five tallest windmills in the world, called De Noord ("The North"), Walvisch ("Whale"), Drie Koornbloemen ("Three Corn Flowers"), Nieuwe Palmboom ("New Palm Tree") and Vrijheid ("Freedom").

-Schiedam also became known for fishing herring, a favourite of the Dutch today, as it was also a large shipbuilding city during the 19th and 20th centuries.
-Schiedam was established originally as part of Rotterdam in 1309 after the river Schie was dammed to protect is from the North Sea seawater.
+Over the years, Schiedam has become known for herring - a firm favourite among the Dutch even today - as it was also a large shipbuilding city during the 19th and 20th centuries.
+Schiedam was established originally as part of Rotterdam in 1309 after the river Schie was dammed to protect it from the North Sea.

-This stunning city is part of West-Frisia in North Holland.
-Enkhuizen is a picturesque harbour town similar to Hoorn and Amsterdam in many ways in that it was known to assist in overseas trade during the times of the East India Company.
+A stunning city in West Frisia in North Holland, Enkhuizen is a picturesque harbour town similar to Hoorn and Amsterdam in that it was known to assist in overseas trade during the times of the Dutch East India Company.

-It was one of the largest marinas in the Netherlands, particularly during the 17th century when it was at the peak of its power, yet it soon lost the competition to Amsterdam.
+It was one of the largest marinas in the Netherlands, particularly during the 17th century when it was at the peak of its power, yet it quickly lost its dominance to Amsterdam.

 It is currently home to the Zuiderzeemuseum, where you can find out all about Enkhuizen’s history.
 It is also worth visiting the city’s oldest building, the Drommedaris from 1540.
-But perhaps the most exciting are the boat trips available to the port of Medemblik.
+But perhaps the most exciting attraction is the boat trips that will take you to the port of Medemblik.

 Like most parts of Friesland, Ameland has some spectacular landscapes, nature and wildlife.
 It has a variety of different plants, large dunes and over 60 different types of birds.
 It even has its own woods, one of which is called the Nesser Bos.

-Besides visiting the island's beach called Buren, people can visit the Nes, home to the islands only secondary school and ferry services, the smallest village, Ballum, which is also home to Ameland’s airport and the most populated village of Hollum, where one can spot the island’s lighthouse.
+Besides visiting the island's beach called Buren, people can visit the Nes, home to the island's only secondary school and ferry services, the smallest village, Ballum, which is also home to the island's small airport, and the most populated village of Hollum, where one can spot the island’s lighthouse.

 This little gem, nicknamed "little Venice", is only accessible by boat through an intricate network of small canals.
 To get there, you have to take the train to Steenwijk and then a bus for about half an hour.